 More goes into building a frame than just choosing your frame.
-You might be dead set on Gallery Luxe Silver—oh la la!—and then when you get to the section of Build A Frame flow asking to choose your mat style, you get stuck.
+You might be dead set on Certificate Silver—oh la la!—and then when you enter our Designer and need to choose your Mat Style, you get stuck.
 To mat...or not to mat?

 There's not necessarily always a right or wrong answer.
 Whether to frame your piece full bleed or with a mat is often about your personal preference.
 But to help guide you along, we broke down a few handy questions you should ask yourself every time you have to decide what (besides a gorgeous custom frame, of course) will surround your artwork.